inform-health-informatics/emap_documentation/technical_overview/Message_flow.md

 format has been defined to which all the data is transferred to in order to compare and align it.
 For further information in the exchange format, please take a look [here](./Interchange_format.md).

+As not everyone might be familiar with the nature of the data in a hospital setting, additional information on the nature of the available data in a hospital can be found [here](./Background_information.md)

 ## Two different data flows
 To illustrate the process of how data is merged as part of the EMAP pipeline, we have split this section into two parts,